Vital Fund Grant Policies

 Recipient organizations should demonstrate a commitment to the project through a contribution of human and/or financial resources.

 Recipient organizations should have a significant and appropriate amount of funding from other sources in place.
-A minimum of 50% of total project/program costs secured at the time of application submission is required for funding consideration.
+Capital projects must have a minimum of 50% of total project/program costs secured at the time of application submission is required for funding consideration.

 Projects that will be ongoing after the grant’s end should provide realistic plans for longer-term funding.

 Grants are awarded for definite purposes and for projects or programs covering a specific period of time.

 Changes to project or program scope must be approved by Nanaimo Foundation.
 In some cases, organizations will be required to submit a new application outlining the new project or program scope.